TobiasPleyer/blog/content/post32_GenericFolds.rst

 I began to interest myself for the topic and started to investigate it a bit further.
 There exists the package `Data.Fix`_ on hackage and much of the code in this article is taken from there.
-Coincidentally I read Mark P. Jones' paper **Functional Programming with Overloading and Higher-Order Polymorphism** a few days after I saw Erics' solution for day 7 and to my surprise discovered that this paper also devotes a full sub-section to this topic.
+Coincidentally I read Mark P. Jones' (MPJ) paper **Functional Programming with Overloading and Higher-Order Polymorphism** a few days after I saw Erics' solution for day 7 and to my surprise discovered that this paper also devotes a full sub-section to this topic.
 A few examples